akbarhossain/SCFU/index.md

 - Thirdly its Excalibur!
 Past participants at the Senior Excalibur event have talked about the fun and good natured atmosphere that the organisers and the competitors/counties create at the Excalibur events.

 ### How do we find team members
-- We contact the partcipants of the Surrey Youth Championships
+- We contact the all the partcipants of the Surrey Youth Championships
-- We contact the Surrey based club
+- We contact the all the Surrey county based fencing clubs
 - You can contact us

 ### Official Competition Invitation
 <http://www.swfencing.co.uk/wp-content/uploads/2018/11/Junior-Excalibur-2019-July-.pdf>

+### Any questions?
+If you have further questions please feel free to contact us at ...